 Collage is a cornerstone of contemporary art practice, but has a history stretching back hundreds of years.
 By juxtaposing words and images, artists can convey multiple layers of meaning with beautiful and clever compositional strategies.
-After looking at examples of collage by some of Canada's best artists, students will use clippings from vintage LIFE magazines to create their own flat and sculptural collage self-portraits.
+After looking at examples of collage by some of Canada’s best artists, students will use clippings from vintage LIFE magazines to create their own flat and sculptural collage self-portraits, then learn how to transform their artworks into GIFs using digital cameras and computers.

 The Arts: Visual Arts